Skip to content

 23. Number of company-owned mills?

-18 - The company reports that it operates 18 palm oil mills, out of which 15 are integrated with plantations and 3 are independent of plantations.
+18 - The company reports it operates 18 palm oil mills, out of which 15 are integrated with plantations and 3 are independent of plantations.

 • Y